About the Program

 - Copies of Official Transcripts from each post-secondary college/university attended:

-- Official transcripts are not required at this stage of application review.**
+- Official transcripts are not required at this stage of application review.** Do not send paper copies unless instructed to do so.

 - Transcripts should be uploaded to the Academic History section of the online application and must be copies of university transcripts.
 This can either be an official electronic transcript, or a paper copy that you have scanned and uploaded.